eubinecto/document-indexing/report.md

 - for in-depth analysis, you must provide examples.
 (For both to prove something is useful as well as something is not).

+come up with a motivation for every feature you put in.
+Don't forget to be critical.